Blog

 How We Work

-Performance marketing engagements start with a 2-week attribution audit.
-We review your tracking infrastructure, identify gaps in conversion data, and build a measurement plan that accounts for privacy changes.
-We also audit current channel performance using incrementality frameworks, not just platform-reported metrics.
+Engagements start with a 2-week attribution audit.
+We review your tracking infrastructure, identify conversion data gaps, and build a measurement plan that accounts for privacy changes and education's long procurement cycles.
+This phase also establishes seasonal baselines so you know which performance dips are structural versus fixable.

-From month 2 onward, we run systematic optimization cycles.
-Creative testing runs on 2-week sprints, channel allocation adjusts based on incrementality data, and we continuously expand into new acquisition channels to reduce platform dependency.
+From month 2 onward, systematic optimization cycles run continuously – creative tests on 2-week sprints, channel allocation adjusting based on incrementality data, and expansion into new acquisition channels to reduce platform dependency.
+Monthly executive reporting connects marketing activity to pipeline and revenue, not just platform metrics.

-Typical engagements run 3-6 months with daily campaign monitoring, weekly strategy calls, and monthly executive reporting.
+Typical engagements run 3-6 months.
 We work alongside your internal team or manage agency relationships directly.

 If your education / edtech company needs performance marketing leadership, we should talk.